lifegadget/ui-responsive/README.md

 this.responsive.setBreakpoints(myBrilliantBreakpoints);
 ````

-Now you'll see that the has a set of boolean flags like `isMobile`, `isTablet`, etc. which indicate the state you
+Now you'll see that the has a set of boolean flags like `isMobile`, `isTablet`, etc. which indicate the state you are in.
+As a convenience you can also get a string name back for the breakpoint size with the `deviceType` property.
-are in.

-### Responsive Mixin ###

-If all you want is to be notified in your own code about a resize event then you can include this
-mixin and it will trigger a `didResizeElement` event when a resize has taken place.

-> Note: mixin is not implemented yet
+## Demo

+For an interactive demo (you'll have to change your screen size to make it be *interactive*): [ui-responsive-toolbelt](development.ui-responsive-toolbelt.divshot.io).

 ## Version Compatibility